Meet the UEFA Women's Champions League group contenders

 UEFA coefficient ranking (end of 2021/22): 22

-How they qualified: Third place, Spain; W6-0 vs Sturm Graz, W1-0 vs Manchester City, Wagg vs Rosenborg
+How they qualified: Third place, Spain; W6-0 vs Sturm Graz, W1-0 vs Manchester City, W5-1agg vs Rosenborg

 Last season: Quarter-finals